tomoe-mami/weechat-scripts/urlselect/README.md

 ### Bar & Bar Items

-This script will create 1 bar and 8 bar items.
-The bar is called `urlselect` and its settings are available under `weechat.bar.urlselect.*`.
+This script will create 2 bars and 8 bar items.
+The first bar is called `urlselect`.
+This bar is used for displaying the info about currently selected URL.
+Its settings are available under `weechat.bar.urlselect.*`.
+The second bar is for showing the list of keys and custom commands.
+It is called `urlselect_help` and its settings are available under `weechat.bar.urlselect_help.*`.
+Both bars are hidden by default.

 The list of bar items are: